gorenje/millieons.org/a/reincarnation_v_resurrection.md

 ### Impact on a societal construct

-So I would argue that reincarnation would be a better instrument for maintaining social order within a societal construct.
-In fact, perhaps it would be a better approach than an [panopticon](/a/panopticon) as proposed by [Nick Bostrom](https://onlinelibrary.wiley.com/doi/full/10.1111/1758-5899.12718).
+So I would argue that reincarnation would be a better instrument for maintaining social order.
+In fact, perhaps it would be a better approach than an [panopticon](/a/panopticon) as proposed by [Nick Bostrom](https://nickbostrom.com/).

 This is of course just a thought experiment, humans are incredible complex and hard to predict.
 So do take this with a pinch of salt.